Professional website for tattoo studios

 What legal requirements must my website communicate?

-Three main areas: (1) EU REACH regulation (since 2022) restricts certain pigments in tattoo inks - studios should indicate REACH-compliant inks (brand names not mandatory but credibility matters).
+Three main areas: (1) EU REACH regulation (since 2022) restricts certain pigments in tattoo inks - studios should indicate REACH-aligned inks (brand names not mandatory but credibility matters).
 (2) The German Infection Protection Act (§§ 36/37 IfSG) requires a hygiene concept and notification to the public health office.
 A hygiene note on the website (single-use materials, CE-certified devices, disinfection protocol) creates trust.
 (3) Youth protection: tattooing under-18s only with parental consent; many studios refuse completely - this belongs clearly on the website.

 How do I present my artists on the website?